rama26012004/ProjectJavaAndWebDevelopmentRamaObaid/README.md

 - User-friendly interface for easy navigation and interaction.

 # .env file
 The '.env' file is essential for running the server side of the code.
-To assist you, I have created a '.env.example' file that contains the necessary variables.
+To assist you, I have created a '.env.example' file in the server folder that contains the necessary variables.
 Please note that I have provided the values for these variables, such as API keys and client secrets, in the first slide of the Phase 2 submission.
 Therefore, you should create a '.env' file in the server directory and copy these values into it.

 ## Installing